varnish/Varnish-Book/varnish_book.rst

    ..
 Varnish Cache Course

    The Varnish Book is designed to be used as training material under the Varnish Plus course taught by a certified instructor.
-   Under the course, the instructor guides you and selects the relevant chapters to learn.
+   Under the course, the instructor guides you and selects the relevant sections to learn.
    However, you can also use this book as self-instructional material.
    ..
 If you use the book as self-instructional tutorial, it is recommended to complete the Fast Track of the chapter you want to read.